mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

 - The communication between the monitor and the validators is over TCP and is structured as a normal client-server interaction.

-- The monitor checks the received responses for validity and doesn't accept an height vote set if this is not valid and will keep waiting for a valid response from validators.
+- The monitor checks the received responses for validity and does not accept a height vote set if this is not valid and will keep waiting for a valid response from validators.
 The monitor also keeps track of the received responses: if a validator sent a valid height vote set, the monitor will stop waiting for a response and closes the connection.
 If some implementation failure is detected by the monitor (network failure, validator crashes before sending height vote set etc.) the monitor will know that it will not receive a response from the failed validator.
 Therefore, the monitor will stop the execution if a response is not expected from any other process.